learn-co-students/careers-resume-technical-experience-v-000/README.md

 And that's it folks.

-## Assignment
+## Next Steps

-Nothing specific to submit for this lesson.
-However, take a few minutes and reflect on the last application you built.
+Take a few minutes and reflect on the last application you built.
 Ask yourself the questions posed earlier:

 - Why did you build what you built?
 - What problem did it solve?